sd3ph/sd3ph.github.io/README.md

                 <h2>🌟 Join Us </h2>
                 <div class="advertisement">
                     <h1>Join Us to Innovate</h1>
-                    <p> We are seeking creative indivisuals to join our lab to co-create the future.</p>
+                    <p> We are seeking creative individuals to join our lab to co-create the future.</p>

                     <p>Whether you are an established researcher, a budding scientist, or a creative force eager to collaborate, we have a place for you.
 We are actively seeking passionate individuals for:</p>